Difference-restriction algebras of partial functions: axiomatisations and representations: Introduction

 Whilst the Boolean framework is applicable to many famous classes of structures modelling relations---relation algebras and cylindric algebras are the foremost examples---it is not applicable to algebras modelling partial functions.
 This is for the simple reason that collections of partial functions cannot be relied upon to be closed under unions, only under unions of `compatible' functions.
 Though the theory of Boolean algebras with operators has been greatly generalised, weakening the ordered component all the way down to posets \cite{gehrke1994bounded, GEHRKE2001345, 10.2307/27588391}, it is not, in fact, a surfeit of order structure that is the culprit here.
 Indeed a moment's reflection reveals that the inclusion order is not in general enough to reveal whether two functions agree on any shared domain they may have.

 There is growing interest in dualities for algebras modelling partial functions.
-More specifically, there are by now a number of duality theorems, proven by researchers working on inverse semigroups, having on one side: algebras modelling partial \emph{injective} functions and on the other: certain categories/groupoids or generalisations thereof \cite{lawson_2010, lawson2012non, kudryavtseva2017perspective}.\begin{NoHyper}\footnote{There are also categorical equivalences, for example \cite{doi:10.1080/00927870902887096}, but they are not our target in this work.}\end{NoHyper} Recently, a similar result has been obtained for a specific signature of not-necessarily-injective partial functions \cite{2009.07895}.
+More specifically, there are by now a number of duality theorems, proven by researchers working on inverse semigroups, having on one side: algebras modelling partial \emph{injective} functions and on the other: certain categories/groupoids or generalisations thereof \cite{lawson_2010, lawson2012non, kudryavtseva2017perspective, LAWSON201677, LAWSON2013117}.\begin{NoHyper}\footnote{There are also categorical equivalences, for example \cite{doi:10.1080/00927870902887096}, but they are not our target in this work.}\end{NoHyper} Recently, a similar result has been obtained for a specific signature of not-necessarily-injective partial functions \cite{2009.07895}, and there are also the dualities of \cite{Bauer_2013} and \cite{kudryavtseva2016boolean} relating to signatures not containing composition.
+Such classes of algebras arise naturally as inverse semigroups~\cite{wagnergeneralised}, pseudogroups~\cite{LAWSON2013117}, and skew lattices~\cite{Leech19967}, and within computer science appear in the theory of finite state transducers \cite{10.1145/2984450.2984453}, computable functions \cite{JACKSON2015259}, deterministic propositional dynamic logics \cite{DBLP:journals/ijac/JacksonS11}, and separation logic \cite{disjoint}.
+The dualities have been applied to classical areas of algebra including group theory~\cite{lawson_2010, lawson2012non, LAWSON201677}, (linear) representation theory~\cite{lawson_margolis_steinberg_2013}, and the theory of $\mathrm C^*$-algebras~\cite{lawson_2010, lawson2012non, LAWSON201677}.

+A natural question is: \emph{Can such duality results be organised into a general frame\-work in the spirit of Boolean algebras with operators?} In this paper we investigate algebras of partial functions in a signature that could be a candidate to be the equivalent of the Boolean signature in this framework.
+The signature is: \emph{relative complement} and \emph{domain restriction}.
+We have chosen the signature so as to provide us with two things: \begin{itemize} \item a well-behaved order structure, \item compatibility information. \end{itemize} To be more specific, relative complement provides relativised Boolean structure (see \Cref{c:3}), and domain restriction can characterise compatibility via the equation $a \rest b = b \rest a$.